 In the sister article to this, I looked at whether it's wise to give baby chicks treats, and if so how and when.

 If you want to know more about what age to start giving treats, hop on over to this page by clicking on this link.

 It will open in a new window so you can easily come back here when you've finished.

 As long as they haven't been sprayed with insecticide (if your flowers aren't home grown, check with the florist wherever possible) brightly coloured flower petals are always a favourite healthy treat for chickens.

-Used for centuries in Chinese medicine for their healing qualities, the benefits of flower petals include the ability to heal skin (marigolds); antibacterial properties and ten times more Vitamin C than a lettuce (nasturtium and rose petals); the ability to strengthen the immune system (chrysanthemum and echinacea) - the list is almost endless.
+Used for centuries in Chinese medicine for their healing qualities, the benefits of flower petals include the ability to heal skin (marigolds); antibacterial properties and ten times more Vitamin C than a lettuce (nasturtium).

 And of course, they attract bees and bugs, keeping the eco-system balanced as well as our chickens' diets.

-Mine have always seemed to prefer bright red and orange flowers, in particular marigolds, which make their yolks a lovely shade of dark orange.
+My hens always seem to prefer bright red and orange flowers, in particular marigolds, which make their yolks a lovely shade of dark orange.
 I grow them in their run but they rarely last longer than a couple of days.